 It’s also important to note that consumers do view different types of products in different ways, which can impact how willing they may be to switch to another brand.
-To understand this, we can further divide convenience products into:
+To understand this, we can further divide convenience products into three subcategories.

 2. Shopping Products